Tan Jianci: Acting

 2019-2020 marks some significant landmark projects for Tan.
 After starring in the family drama Over the Sea I Come to You (2019), romance comedy film Adoring (2019), and family drama Centimeter of Love (2019), Tan starred in republican drama Winter Begonia (2020) and received praise for his performance as an opera singer.
 The same year he was cast in the drama Winner Is King, adapted from novel Sha Po Lang by Priest alongside Chen Zheyuan.
 His role as Gu Yun, a military commander, marks Tan's first male lead role.
 The drama license expired in May 2024, and the project has been shelved.

 Tan's domestic breakthrough moment came in 2022 with his portrayal of Shen Yi, a genius painter who joined the police force to repay for his involvement in the death of a police officer.
 The IQIYI drama, Under the Skin, was a dark horse success.
 Season two was approved in 2023, and filming started in Spring 2024, wrapping up in June 2024.
 Tan also starred as the charismatic, Qin Huai, from Are You Safe?.
 The role nailed him two acting nominations at the Macau International TV Festival, including Best Performance by an Actor in a Television Series, Outstanding Actor Award.

 In 2023, Tan Jianci rose to international stardom for his portrayal of Xiang Liu, the Chenrong (Shennong) General of the resistance army, in the drama, Lost You Forever.
 Billed in a special guest role, Tan Jianci will bring to life the demon general based on the Chinese classical book The Classic of Mountains and Seas, propelling him into the A-list and earning him several acting awards.
 Lost You Forever is a live adaptation of Eternal Yearning, a novel by the Chinese novelist Tong Hua.
 Director Zhen Qin stated Tan Jianci 'was always the only candidate for the role of Xiang Liu."

 In the same year, Tan wrapped up the filming of Go East, a historical costume drama based on the Chinese novel, Records of Kings of the Western Regions (Sifang Pavilion).
 Shortly after wrapping up filming, Tan's urban romance drama with Zhou Ye, Love Me Love My Voice aired on Tencent.
 While the drama was airing, Tan started filming Filter, a drama based on an original screenplay by Tong Hua.

 In 2024, season 2 of Lost You Forever, aired in July 2024.
 In August, Go East aired on IQIYI.

 Tan joined a new film project as announced on his Weibo account in February 2025.
 On February 24, 2025, Tan reunited with writer Tong Hua for the contemporary fantasy drama Filter, based on an original screenplay.

+On 25 January 2026, Tan Jianci has been officially announced as the top-billed lead in the historical drama Dancing with the Tide, based on the novel of the same name by Xianyuke.
+Filming commenced that day.